 Gypsy moth caterpillars avoid ash, balsam fir, butternut, black walnut, catalpa, red cedar, flowering dogwood, American holly, locust, sycamore, and yellow or tulip poplar, and shrubs such as mountain laurel, rhododendron, and arborvitae.
 Also consumed, but not preferred are needles of conifers – such as pines, spruces, and firs.
 Feeding usually occurs during night hours, but when populations are dense, caterpillars feed continuously day and night until the foliage of the host tree is stripped.
 They will then crawl to nearby trees in search of food.

-Recently, gypsy moth numbers have increased dramatically, resulting in the caterpillar “outbreak” that led to severe defoliation of tree canopies throughout Rhode Island in 2015 and 2016.
-While the exact cause is unknown, it is believed that the successive years of warm, dry, spring weather was not conducive to the growth and spread of NPV or Entomophaga.
-This resulted in an increase in the number caterpillars surviving to adulthood (moth stage), and therefore a large number of eggs masses for the next generation.
+Gypsy moth numbers can increase dramatically, resulting in an “outbreak” that can cause severe defoliation of tree canopies, such as was experienced throughout Rhode Island in 2015 through 2017.
+While the exact cause of that outbreak was unknown, it is believed that successive years of warm, dry, spring weather was not conducive to the growth and spread of NPV or Entomophaga.
+This resulted in an increase in the number caterpillars surviving to adulthood (moth stage), and therefore a large number of eggs masses for successive generations.
 A significant caterpillar infestation in 2017, caused extensive tree mortality throughout the State.
 It wasn’t until the return of near normal rainfall in the Spring of both 2017 and 2018 that NPV and Entomophaga were once again able to gain the upper hand, causing the Gypsy moth population to collapse to pre-outbreak levels.

 - USDA Forest Service: Forest Insect and Disease Leaflet, Gypsy moth

 - USDA APHIS: Federal Regulations, Gypsy Moth Quarantine

 - National Pesticide Information Center: Pesticide Fact Sheets

 - RIRCD: Forest Management